vipulnaik/working-drafts/open-phil/understanding-open-phils-evolution-on-migration-policy.md

 that suggests that such options are probably either not available or hard to find.
-So while this shouldn't change our view on the moral justness or practical consequences of immigration restrictions, it should make us more pessimistic about tthe ability of philanthropy to meaningfully move this.
+So while this shouldn't change our view on the moral justness or practical consequences of immigration restrictions, it should make us more pessimistic about the ability of philanthropy to meaningfully move this.
 For donors who are moderately cause-agnostic, it does look like, relative to other causes, migration policy may not be the right thing to focus on.